There’s a shiny new year ahead of us. A blank page full of stories waiting to be told.

 It hasn’t been easy.
 Some weeks I really struggled to make images that jumped off the screen at me and sparked a little something in my heart.
 My boys are all getting older, most of the group have adorable littles who do all kinds of sham-worthy activity daily.
 I remember those days well and when you’re a mother who is also a photographer, those types of moments with small children appear before you lens more times in any given day than you can count.
 With a pair of pre-teens in the mix, I knew it would be a challenge to keep it fresh and interesting (especially when my kids are in school all week).

 The truth is that some weeks were less than interesting.
 Without this project, I would have just kept the camera on my desk.
 I need that little push of the SOTP to embrace the flaws and be patient.
 Be patient with myself.
 Be patient with my kids.
 Isn’t that what motherhood is all about?

-There is no hiding that my perspective of motherhood is much different than the moms with preschoolers.
+There is no hiding that my perspective of motherhood differs greatly from the moms with preschoolers.
 You won’t see little people in diapers here.
 Kids don’t crawl in our bed in the middle of the night anymore.
 Sippy cups are long gone.

 Bathtub time has evolved to quick showers (by themselves).
 Little People toys have been replaced with Lego (hundreds and hundreds of tiny pieces of Lego).

 We spend a lot of time outdoors with these dudes (most of it is in our yard or their grandfather’s property behind our house).